OsamaAhmad369/VMGCN/README.md

 You can download all data from the provided [link](https://www.kaggle.com/datasets/liuxu77/largest).

 The Variational Mode Decomposition method is proposed by Konstantin Dragomiretskiy and Dominique Zosso  [Link](https://ieeexplore.ieee.org/document/6655981) to determine the modes of the signals.
-Vmd tool in Numpy vmdpy [Link](https://github.com/vrcarva/vmdpy) is used in our code.
+Vmdpy tool in Numpy [Link](https://github.com/vrcarva/vmdpy) is used in our code.
 The paper link for this tool is [Link](https://www.sciencedirect.com/science/article/pii/S1746809420302299?via%3Dihub).

 Note: